berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

        following conditions:
        1. The method may use piecewise linear approximations.
 Such linear approximations imply that higher order derivatives, dFdx(dFdx(x)) and above, are undefined.
        2. The method may assume that the function evaluated is continuous.
-Therefore derivatives within non- uniform control flow are undefined.
+Therefore derivatives within non-uniform control flow are undefined.
        3. The method may differ per fragment, subject to the constraint that the method may vary by window coordinates, not screen coordinates.
 The invariance requirement described in section 14.2 “Invariance” of the OpenGL Graphics System Specification, is relaxed for derivative calculations, because the method may be a function of fragment location.
        Other properties that are desirable, but not required, are:
        4. Functions should be evaluated within the interior of a primitive (interpolated, not extrapolated).

-                                                      177
-                                                                                           8 Built-in Functions

        5. Functions for dFdx should be evaluated while holding y constant.
 Functions for dFdy should be evaluated while holding x constant.
 However, mixed higher order derivatives, like dFdx(dFdy(y)) and dFdy(dFdx(x)) are undefined.